Josh Groban Announces New Album 'Harmony'

 "Harmony also has two original songs that I was not expecting to write.
 These songs were written and mostly recorded in the corner of my bedroom during lockdown and while they may not fit a style continuity of the project I originally had in mind, they fit what has been in my heart this very moment and are bursting with my hope for the future.
 It is with such immense gratitude that I get to release Harmony to you now.
 I hope that every ounce of the love and healing I experienced recording it finds its way to you too."

-To kick off the series, Josh will perform a concert of Broadway favorites on October 3, 2020.
+To kick off the series, Josh will perform a concert of Broadway favorites on October 3, 2020 at 1pm PDT / 4pm EDT / 9pm BST / 7am AEDT.
 Individual tickets start at $25.

 In November, Josh will perform a concert celebrating Harmony.
 The concert will take place on November 26, 2020 at 1pm PST / 4pm EST / 9pm GMT / 8am AEDT, with a second showing that same day at 5pm PST/8 PM EST. Individual tickets start at $25.